OpenVidu/openvidu.io-docs/docs/deployment/deploying-ubuntu.md

 In order for this deployment to work, you will have to meet 2 sets of needs in the machine hosting your _COTURN_ server:

   - First of all, you certainly need this machine to have a **public, reachable IP**.
 The reason is pretty simple: _COTURN_ is necessary to cover those situations where the final users are hidden behind NATs or complex networks.
-If the _COTURN_ itself is running in an unreachable machine, your video transmission couold fail in certain cases.
+If the _COTURN_ itself is running inside an unreachable machine, your video transmission could fail in certain cases.

   - Besides, _COTURN_ server needs some ports opened in the firewall: